Seriousattempts/ShaderScriptContainer/README.md

 You can increase/decrease the speed of how the shaders are captured in the python file you downloaded.
 May be good to do depending on the device used to do this
 - Open the Python file in your preferred IDE.
 - CTRL + F, type time.sleep(20).
 That should be within the function def start_retroarch, it should have time.sleep(20).
+This is based on your computer speed, as some has note with bezels can crash https://forums.libretro.com/t/mega-bezel-reflection-shader-feedback-and-updates/25512/1491
 - Increase/decrease the number based on your own discretion.
-- After adjusting CTRL + F, type * 35.
-Increase or decrease that number for all 3 locations withint hat file to get a proper max estimated time when running the shader program
+- After adjusting CTRL + F, type "* 35" without quotes.
+Increase or decrease that number for all 4 locations within that file to get a proper max estimated time when running the shader program that corresponds with how you adjusted the time.sleep(20) for the start_retroarch function.